RagdollCar/RagdollCar.github.io/_posts/2023-01-08-undefined behavior.markdown

 {% endhighlight %}

-- interpret the bytes of an object as a value of a different type
+- interpreting the bytes of an object as a value of a different type
 {% highlight cpp %}
 double var_1 = 1.0;
 long long var_2 = *reinterpret_cast<long long*>(&var_1);
 {% endhighlight %}

-- subtract pointers to different arrays
+- subtracting pointers to different arrays
 {% highlight cpp %}
 int arr_1[10]{};
 int arr_2[10]{};